Crapemyrtles are some of the showiest plants in bloom!

 Trim in early spring (April or early May),

 ideally before new growth ensues.
-Later trimming will not hurt the plant, but may delay or eliminate flowering.
+Trimming up to July 4th will not hurt the plant, but will delay or eliminate flowering.
 If you trim a branch, it needs at least 5-6 weeks or more of hot weather before it blooms.
-So, hedging a crapemyrtle after July 4th may ruin your chances to enjoy its blooms.
+So, hedging a crapemyrtle after July 4th will ruin your chances to enjoy its blooms.

 This protects the root zone from freezing completely and aids survival.